-Following the recent publication of a useful Consensus Statement by the American Diabetes Association (ADA) on the management of LADA (Buzzetti et al, 2020), the present review aims to focus on what healthcare professionals need to know about this condition in primary care.
+Following the recent publication of a useful Consensus Statement by a international expert panel on the management of LADA (Buzzetti et al, 2020), the present review aims to focus on what healthcare professionals need to know about this condition in primary care.

 The prevalence of LADA is estimated to be between 2% and 12% of all people with diabetes (Naik and Palmer, 2003).
 This is higher than one may have expected and a good reminder that we are all likely to have people with LADA under our care.
 The prevalence varies considerably depending on ethnicity, with the highest rates in people of Northern European origin.

 It is interesting to note that diagnosis of LADA is much less common in primary than secondary care (Buzzetti et al, 2020).
 This is not surprising as people with more complex diabetes, and often those on insulin, will be in secondary care.
 However, in practice, and certainly in the author’s experience, it will often be the case that a person is initially diagnosed with type 2 diabetes but that the autoimmunity progresses and, at some stage, the person becomes insulinopenic and develops the autoimmune-mediated, insulin-requiring condition more characteristic of type 1 diabetes.
 The primary concern is that the person is at risk of diabetic ketoacidosis (DKA) when they become insulinopenic, and so it is highly important that healthcare professionals can recognise this condition in primary care (Davis and Davis, 2020).